flipperdevices/flipperzero-firmware/README.md

 ## Serial protocol debugging

-If you are developing an LRF application, or you're trying to debug the communication between your computer and the rangefinder, you can of course use the second screen of the **USB serial passthrough** function to view the live serial data traffic on the Flipper Zero's screen.
+If you are developing an LRF application or you're trying to debug the communication between your computer and the rangefinder, you can of course use the second screen of the **USB serial passthrough** function to view the live serial data traffic on the Flipper Zero's screen.

 But for more comfortable and more advanced debugging, you can also capture the traffic as a log trace in the Flipper Zero's command line interface (CLI).

 To use this functionality: